LGMC is excited to announce their 2020 Summer Nonprofit Leadership Interns alongside their host nonprofit organizations.

 Interns will spend three and one-half days each week with their full-time host organization, and one-half day per week with one of several smaller host organizations.
 The assignment of these additional nonprofit experiences will broaden the understanding of the full spectrum of nonprofit work within McHenry County.

-Once a week, interns will gather as a cohort to engage in professional development training that explores the varied aspects of effective nonprofit leadership.
+Each Friday interns will gather as a cohort to engage in professional development training to explore various aspects of effective nonprofit leadership.
 An action learning project is incorporated to provide an opportunity for immediate integration of new learning.

 Applicants will meet the following criteria: